PranavKale03/PranavKale03/README.md

-### Hi there 👋 I am Pranav...
+<h1>Hey, 👋 I am <a href="https://www.linkedin.com/in/pranav-kale-2aa64822b/">Pranav Kale 🤝</a></h1>

 <!--
 **PranavKale03/PranavKale03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently studying Bachlor's of Engineering in D.Y.
+- 🔭 I’m currently studying Bachlor's of Engineering in **Artificial Intelligence and Data Science** from D.Y.
 Patil College of Engineering, Akurdi, Pune
-- 🌱 I’m a passionate **coder**.
+- 💻 I’m a passionate **coder**.
-- I really love to explore **new technologies**.
+- 🔭 I really love❤️ to explore **new technologies**.
 - 💬 So you can ask me about new **technologies**.
-- 📫 How to reach me : https://linktr.ee/pranavmkale03
+- 📫 How to reach me : <a href="https://linktr.ee/pranavmkale03">I really like to chitchat with you🤝</a>

 <h1>My Skills 🛠</h1>